Multimodal Dependent Type Theory: Related Work

-The root of the issue seems to mirror the problems in Section~\ref{sec:related:dual-context}, having a rule which removes elements of the context is difficult to account for in more complex situations.
-Drawing on this intuition, \MTT{} has adopted the simple introduction rules from Fitch-style calculi, but not the elimination rules.
-The result is that \MTT{} has a less powerful elimination rule, and a weaker definitional equality than Fitch-style calculi.
-In particular, there is no equivalent of the definitional $\eta$-equality.
-In return for these weaker rules, \MTT{} can smoothly incorporate multiple interacting modalities.
+These issues seem to converge to one cause: rules that `remove' elements from the context during type-checking appear difficult to manage when combining modalities.
+As they operate on a syntactic level, they also seem to prohibit the formulation of internal languages.
+Drawing on this intuition, \MTT{} has adopted the simple introduction rules of Fitch-style calculi, but not the elimination rules.
+The result is a less powerful type theory, with a weaker definitional equality, and no definitional $\eta$-principle.
+In return, \MTT{} scales to any mode theory, including any number of interacting modalities.